-At the Fiona Maree Clinic we specialise in helping people understand and work on the physical aspect of their pain.
-Through our experience working on thousands of clients using a broad range of therapies, these are the key four reasons your body might be hurting.
+At the Fiona Maree Clinic in Crows Nest we specialise in looking at the body integratively and holistically, meaning we focus on where the pain is coming from, and how to treat it, not just what the pain is.
+Through our experience working on thousands of clients, these are the four reasons your body might be hurting.

-1. By not moving at all your body forgets how to move well
+1) By not challenging your body's movement enough, it will forget how to move well

-If you make no effort to exercise, or exercise with poor technique, your six core muscles will become weaker.
+If you make no effort to move, move with poor technique, or with limited range, your six core muscles will become weaker.
 Other non-stabilising muscles are then forced to switch on to compensate— muscles which fatigue much faster.

 When these muscles don't work your body is more unstable, joint move more and wear and tear accelerates.
 To try to help you keep functioning as long as possible your body tightens the fascia around joints to create stability in stiffness (instead of stability in active muscles).
 When fascia stays in the same position for days, weeks, or years it gets less slide and glide to help us move, and instead ends up being gluey and hard.

 As with how you slow down and everything gets harder and more tiring when you jump into cold honey (we’ve all been there, right?)
 Gluey and hard fascia takes a serious toll on your body.
 And when your body is tired and constantly under stress, you get hurt.